apache/jena-site/source/documentation/query/text-query.md

 The first situation arises when entering triples that include languages with multiple encodings that for various reasons are not normalized to a single encoding.
 In this situation it is helpful to be able to retrieve appropriate result sets without regard for the encodings used at the time that the triples were inserted into the dataset.

-There are several such languages of interest: Chinese, Tibetan, Sanskrit, Japanese and Korean.
+There are several suchlanguages of interest: Chinese, Tibetan, Sanskrit, Japanese and Korean.
 There are various Romanizations and ideographic variants.

 Encodings may not be normalized when inserting triples for a variety of reasons.
 A principle one is that the `rdf:langString` object often must be entered in the same encoding that it occurs in some physical text that is being catalogued.
 Another is that metadata may be imported from sources that use different encoding conventions and it is desirable to preserve the original form.